Ballinderry Shamrocks GAC: Gaelic football

 Records show that by 1896 Gaelic football and the Gaelic League were organised in Ballinderry.
-In 1915 Ballinderry competed in what was generally known as the Killybearn League.
+In 1915 Ballinderry competed in what was then known as the Killybearn League.
 Other teams competing were Moneymore, Mullinahoe (part of Ardboe), Drumaney (part of Ardboe), Drummullan, Killybearn and Stewartstown.
 Up to 1919 Bellagherty (Baile Uí Facharthaigh), a townland of Ballinderry had their own team.

 1924 witnessed a revival of Gaelic football in South Londonderry through the efforts of Father Downey C.C., who was assisted by Master Wallace (Ballinderry), Master O’Brien (Magherafelt), Hugh A. Mullan and J.J.
 McNally.
 Other teams in South Londonderry at the time included Lissan, Magherafelt, Newbridge, Gulladuff and Glenullin (now a North Derry club).

 By 1926 Ballinderry officially formed as one team representing all the townlands of Ballinderry.
 The club was named Ballinderry Shamrocks GAC (Baile an Doire na Seamróga CLG).
 A year later the side claimed their first Derry Championship, after a final victory over Drumsurn.

 In the late 1920s and early 1930s Ballinderry competed in the Tyrone league and Championship.
 Gaelic football was once again revived in South Londonderry in 1933 and Ballinderry returned to compete in Derry competitions.

 From 1933 to 1936 Ballylifford (Baile Leithearr), another townland of Ballinderry competed as a separate team.
 When Ballylifford and Ballinderry met this meant brother against brother in some cases.
 In 1938 a parish league was formed (between five Ballinderry teams): Bellagherty, St. John's, Ballinderry, Derrychrin and Mullan Fianna.
 Mullan were the eventual winners, the prize being a trip to the All-Ireland Final.
-Mullan Fianna competed as Ballinderry's sole team for a few years, but the Ballinderry Shamrocks side soon restarted in the early 1940s.
+Mullan Fianna competed as Ballinderry's sole team for a few years, but the Ballinderry Shamrocks side restarted in the early 1940s.